 Geologic Publications and Data

-The Pennsylvania Geological Survey has been collecting and disseminating geologic and topographic data since the First Pennsylvania Geological Survey was formed in 1836.
+The Pennsylvania Geological Survey has been collecting and disseminating geologic and topographic data since the First Pennsylvania Geological Survey was formed during 1836.

 Over the years, hundreds of reports and maps were printed and published, many in cooperation with the U.S. Geological Survey.
 The current (fourth) series of publications includes printed and digital products, mostly technical but also many popular and educational in scope.